Iohexol: Chemistry

 The osmolality of iohexol ranges from 322 mOsm/kg—approximately 1.1 times that of blood plasma—to 844 mOsm/kg, almost three times that of blood.
 Despite this difference, iohexol is still considered a low-osmolality contrast agent; the osmolality of older agents, such as diatrizoate, may be more than twice as high.

 Adverse effects

 The most common side effects after intravenous injections are: pain at the site of injection (3%), blurring of vision (2%), nausea (2%), arrhythmia (2%), taste perversion (1%), hypotension (0.7%), and vomiting (0.7%).

 Society and culture

 Naming

 It is sold under the brand name Omnipaque.
 It is also sold as a density gradient medium under the names Accudenz, Histodenz, and Nycodenz.

 Available forms

 It is available in various concentrations, from 140 to 350 milligrams of iodine per milliliter.
-Iohexol can given as intrathecal, intravascular, oral, rectal, intraarticular, or into the body cavity.
+Iohexol can be given as intrathecal, intravascular, oral, rectal, intraarticular, or into the body cavity.